aurora/caddy.sh/README.md

 `caddy.sh init <name> <path>`

 Initialize a project located at `<path>` for usage with `caddy.sh`.
-The script will create config files for the project from the supplied templates located at `/etc/caddy.sh/templates` and create symlinks to them in the directory `/etc/caddy.sh/hosts/<name>`.
+The script will create config files for the project from the supplied templates located at `/etc/caddy.sh/templates` in the specified path.
 Adjust the config files for your needs.

 `caddy.sh deploy <name> <path>`

 Install a project into the `/etc/caddy.sh/hosts/<name>`.
-Essentially the same as `init`, but without creating the config files from the supplied templates.
+Creates symlinks to the configuration files located in the specified path in the directory `/etc/caddy.sh/hosts/<name>`.

 `caddy.sh print`

 Print the configuration file that will be used when running caddy.sh.

+`caddy.sh list`

+List the installed projects.

 `caddy.sh run`